Charging point for jump-starting own car.

 Start the engine of the "donor car" and allow it to run a few minutes at a speed slightly higher than idle approx. 1500 rpm.

 Start your own car's engine.
 If the start attempt fails then extend the charging time to 10 minutes, and then make a new start attempt.

-When starting the engine in normal conditions the car's electric drive motor is prioritised - the petrol engine remains switched off.
-This means that after the start knob is turned clockwise, the electric motor has "started" and the car is ready to drive.
+When starting the engine in normal conditions the car’s electric drive motor is prioritised — the petrol engine remains off.
+This means that after the ignition dial has been turned to START the electric motor has “started” and the car is ready to drive.
 A started motor is indicated by the driver display's indicator lamps extinguishing and its preset theme illuminating.

 Do not touch the connections between cable and car during the starting attempt.
 There is a risk of sparks forming.

 Remove the jump leads in reverse order - first the black and then the red.

 Make sure that none of the black jump lead's clamps comes into contact with the car's positive jump-starting point/donor battery's positive terminal or the clamp connected to the red jump lead.